What are rodents?

 There are many ways that rodents can create havoc around Texas properties.
 Both residential and commercial facilities may be at risk for initial infestations and property damage.
 Rodents rip out wooden barriers, fabric, and insulation to create nesting areas for their young.
 They may also contaminate food items by chewing through packaging materials.
 Food contamination causes transmission of parasite eggs and viral illnesses, which may require medical treatments.
 Rodents have been known to spread:

 If there is currently a rodent in or around your home, you may be putting your loved ones at risk for physical injury.

 The majority of rodents rely on human beings for sustenance.
 However, they are smart enough to tell the difference between a protected home and an unprotected one.
 Homes that offer consistent sources of food, water, or shelter may be first on their list.
 They may begin to breed around their favorite properties, causing chronic re-infestations that are difficult to treat.

 Large entry points (cracks, gaps, fissures, etc.), high levels of humidity, and dark rooms offer everything rodents need to be truly happy.

 Where will I find rodents?

-While they require help from humans to survive, the vast majority of rodent species are secretive and shy by nature.
-They can be found skulking around in the dark, or hidden away in the walls of your home.
+While they require help from humans to survive, most rodent species are secretive and shy by nature.
+They can be found skulking around in the dark or hidden away in the walls of your home.
 Other dark places, including attics, basements, and crawl spaces, provide additional hiding places for rodents and their young.